Message from the Alumni Association President, Martinique Teperman ’06

 HAPPY NEW YEAR!
 I hope you enjoyed the holiday season.
 Personally, and professionally so much has happened with all of us in the last six months, and the same is true at CSSW.
 As we begin the new year, I thought I would highlight the fall semester.

 After a successful and challenging twelve months, Dean Begg began her second year at the helm of the School in September.
-Under her direction, all classes and field instruction went virtual; CSSW opened its first Office of Diversity, Equity, and Inclusion under the leadership of Karma Lowe, Associate Dean, Diversity, Equity, and Inclusion and Community Engagement; we now have a CSSW Action Lab for Social Justice that has a video library filled with training videos; Dean Begg started an hour-long conversation series with faculty which will continue into the spring semester; the notable Dr. Ibram X. Kendi joined Associate Professor Courtney Cogburn for a conversation about his book How to be an Antiracist; the annual Lucille N. Austin Lecture featured Dahlia Lithwick, JD, of Slate, who spoke on the assault of women’s reproductive rights in the Supreme Court; the Willma and Albert Musher Lecture featuring Timothy Hunt who spoke on Adapting Strategies to Address Opioid Overdose During COVID-19 and the very popular Social Impact Live, hosted by Richard Hara ‘99, aired on Tuesdays at 12:00 PM (ET).
+Under her direction, all classes and practicum instruction went virtual; CSSW opened its first Office of Diversity, Equity, and Inclusion under the leadership of Karma Lowe, Associate Dean, Diversity, Equity, and Inclusion and Community Engagement; we now have a CSSW Action Lab for Social Justice that has a video library filled with training videos; Dean Begg started an hour-long conversation series with faculty which will continue into the spring semester; the notable Dr. Ibram X. Kendi joined Associate Professor Courtney Cogburn for a conversation about his book How to be an Antiracist; the annual Lucille N. Austin Lecture featured Dahlia Lithwick, JD, of Slate, who spoke on the assault of women’s reproductive rights in the Supreme Court; the Willma and Albert Musher Lecture featuring Timothy Hunt who spoke on Adapting Strategies to Address Opioid Overdose During COVID-19 and the very popular Social Impact Live, hosted by Richard Hara ‘99, aired on Tuesdays at 12:00 PM (ET).
 If you missed any of our lectures, many of them can be viewed on our YouTube channel.

 This semester, with the Offices of Diversity, Equity & Inclusion and Career Services and Leadership Management, we held our third annual Communities of Color Networking Event.
 Many thanks to Nadine Rose Carol ‘13, Chris Eagar-Finney ’13, Brandon Hadi ’20, Kazuko Kato ’13, Gwenelle O’Neal ‘81DSW, Lorenzo Shaw-Graham ’20, Whitney Stewart ’14, and Suzanne Towns ’01 for joining me in speaking with students of color in a brave and supportive space to discuss career and professional development questions, including pursuing different career paths, entering the workforce, and strategically positioning themselves on paths to success as professionals of color.